 Organized by Kim Duncan, Susanna Gasser and Nicole Dryden, a group of at least 50 strong gathered at the site of the proposed rainbow crosswalk, and coloured it in a rainbow pattern with chalk.

 “We want to make sure everyone knows they’re accepted,” says Duncan.
 “Even though Valemount’s administration didn’t want the crosswalk, everyone in the community should be accepted.”

 During the peaceful protest, Valemount RCMP made an appearance, telling protestors to stop their colouring, as the demonstration constituted public mischief and the rainbow was graffiti of Village of Valemount property.

-Mandy McMinn is a homosexual woman living in Valemount — who initially proposed the rainbow crosswalk — with her spouse and partner, Gail Burbidge.
+Mandy McMinn — who initially proposed the rainbow crosswalk — lives in Valemount with her wife, Gail Burbidge.

 McMinn, who is just over 50 years old, says she has faced a lot of judgment in her life because of her sexual orientation, and it can be more difficult for LGBTQ2 people to come out in rural locations.

 But McMinn also says Valemount has been the most accepting place she and Burbidge have lived; it influenced their decision to move here from the UK.

 At the chalking Wednesday night, McMinn shed tears.
 She said she didn’t plan or take part in the chalk crosswalk, but said she was proud of the community for the statement.

 “This is why I love the community,” said McMinn .
 “They do bizarre things like this, and they shock me every day.”

 Village council voted unanimously at the July 26 meeting to axe the idea of painting a rainbow crosswalk, citing liability and cost as the main reasons for rejection.